 The Flight into Egypt.
 There is always a question of what to include and what to leave out when developing a composition.
 In this case, the viney fruit was included.
 Any more symbolism (although instructive) might have cluttered the scene.

-For this series, I gleaned from a treasure trove Medieval Gothic and Gothic Rival examples found in books and online.
-After that, I laid out a plan for executing this series, six in all.
+For this series, I gleaned from a treasure trove of Medieval Gothic and Gothic Rival examples found in books and online.
+After that, I laid out a plan for executing this series of six.
 Each scene, although inspired by past works, is not a carbon copy of any as I liberally edited and arranged scenes as I saw fit.
-My patron requested that the flesh colors of each figure be completed in an iconography style which is an art form shared by Eastern and Western churches.
+The client requested that the flesh colors of each figure be completed in an iconography style which is an art form shared by Eastern and Western churches.
 The garments will be highlighted in dramatic colors, proceeding from darker to lighter as in iconography.
-The colors necessarily need to be vibrant to compliment the window themes already in place for many years.
-These scenes will be placed into large cement roundels that are located 12 feet over doorways and that is why they were custom-cut into a round shape.
+Each painting will be secured into the recessed, cement roundels that are located 12 feet over each church doorway.

-In the age of golden legends, and even before, charming stories were recited that described how the Holy Family was fed miraculously along their way; where the fruit bowed down, so to speak, to greet them, or an angel interceded.
+During the age of golden legends, and even before, charming stories were recited that described how the Holy Family was fed miraculously along their way; where the fruit bowed down, so to speak, to greet them, or an angel interceded.
 Whether it happened in fact or in another way for the Holy Family isn't known and we are not called to believe this story as a biblical truth (although God can certainly do as he pleases).
-Rather, interpret the lush medieval art looking vines and fruit depicted in this scene as symbols representing an ongoing Providential interaction between God and man.
-The fruit is placed in this scene to convey allegorically that when God calls a person or persons to complete a holy task, like in the case of the Holy Family, He will not abandon the plan or leave unaided.
-Painting in progress:
+Rather, interpret the lush medieval art looking vines and fruit depicted in this scene as symbols representing an ongoing interaction between God and humans.
+The fruit is placed in this scene to convey allegorically that when God calls a person or persons to complete a holy task, like in the case of the Holy Family, He will not abandon the plan to chance or leave unaided.